This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 When figuring out where to stay in the city you should choose a place with convenient transportation nearby and good service quality.
 Depending on the purpose of your trip and your budget, you can choose the best fit for you.

 From my personal experience in Kuala Lumpur, the most suitable areas to stay in the city are Bukit Bintang or China Town.
-The reason is that these places are very convenient for traveling in the city and are located near many famous tourism destinations.
-Based on those areas, you can find the most suitable hotels on several booking websites such as Booking.com or Agoda.com.
+The reason is that these places are very convenient for traveling around the city and are located near many famous tourist destinations.
+Based on those areas, you can find the most suitable hotels for you.

 In Kuala Lumpur: